 Reigniting Motivation.

-Smile like you're changing the world.
-Because you are. 🌸 We often think of changing of the world as some great big, grand gesture.
+Smile like youโre changing the world.
+Because you are!
+We often think of changing the world as some great big, grand gesture.
 Performed on stage with millions of people watching.
-When in fact it's just you and me (and 7 billion others).
+When in fact itโs just you and me.
+And 8 billion human beings.
 Smiling, connecting, caring, and loving.
 Every moment.
 Every encounter.
-We are...
+We are the...
 Continue Reading →

 I have the pleasure of starting each day with my husband John.
 Each morning begins at 6am with an hour of coffee talk weekends included.
 No alarm clock necessary.
 Having something as wonderful as hot coffee and good conversation to look forward to each day is its own wake up call.
 This morning I asked John...
 Continue Reading →

 Smile like you're changing the world.
-Because you are. 🌸 We often think of changing of the world as some great big, grand gesture.
+Because you are!
+We often think of changing the world as some great big, grand gesture.
 Performed on stage with millions of people watching.
-When in fact it's just you and me (and 7 billion others).
+When in fact it's just you and me.
+And 8 billion human beings.
 Smiling, connecting, caring, and loving.
 Every moment.
 Every encounter.
-We are...
+We are the...
 Continue Reading →